-One part Spring break mecca, one part megayacht capital USA, the FTL is a fine destination for those looking for a relaxing getaway, luxe vacation, or party time, alike.
+One part Spring break mecca, one part megayacht capital USA, the FTL is a fine destination for those looking for a relaxing getaway, luxe vacation, or party time, alike (I definitely saw plenty of party buses like those at dream limousines, inc cruising around in the evenings).
 Personally, I think a little of all three should have a presence in a well-rounded trip, but you do you, babe.

 I was mixing business with pleasure this time around, but still made sure to siphon off a little “me time” which ensured at least some sand between my toes and a lot of yummy, local cuisine in my belly.
 A condensed ‘Best of Fort Lauderdale’ was exactly what I ended up with, and it was pure, seaside bliss.

 The resort I stayed at, Lago Mar, came with high recommendations and I saw why immediately upon arrival.
 Situated idyllically between the Intracoastal and beachfront, nothing but pristine water views surround this 10-acre property.

 I stayed in a lovely suite with oceanfront and pool views – score! – as well as a fabulous entertaining and living area appointed with a kitchenette and expansive hang space.
 This would be a great set up for a family or those looking to stretch out a bit.
 Some awesome amenities like a ‘hammock garden’, lagoon-style pool, tennis courts and putting course kept me more than busy on my off time.